derRiesenOtter/bachelor/docs/thesis/introduction.typ

 ==== Transformers

-The introduction of the transformer architecture has had a big impact that is not limited to scientific research.
+The introduction of the Transformer architecture has had a big impact that is not limited to scientific research.
 Large Language Models like Open AIs ChatGPT used this technology to revolutionize chat bots @ray_chatgpt_2023.
 It could be seen as an advanced version of @rnn::pl.
 It does enable parallel processing and has improved long-range dependence @vaswani_attention_2017.

-The original transformer consisted of an encoder and a decoder and was created for the purpose of machine translation @vaswani_attention_2017.
+The original Transformer consisted of an encoder and a decoder and was created for the purpose of machine translation @vaswani_attention_2017.
 Today there are also Transformers that only use one of theses two.
 ChatGPT for example only uses the decoder as it only needs to generate text, while BERT uses only the encoder